CPFO: Planning and Budgeting Practice Test

 7. Budget Monitoring

-- Budget vs. Actuals Comparison: Regularly comparing budgeted amounts to actual revenues and expenditures.
+- Budget vs. Actuals Comparison: Regularly comparing budgeted amounts to real revenues and expenditures.

 - Performance Monitoring: Tracking progress toward goals and objectives using performance measures.